waku-org/specs/standards/application/reliable-channel-api.md

 ## Motivation

 While protocols like [SDS](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/sds.md) provide the mechanisms for achieving reliability
-(causal ordering, acknowledgments, missing message detection), and [WAKU-API](/standards/application/waku-api.md) provides the transport layer, there is a need for an opinionated, high-level API that makes these capabilities accessible and easy to use.
+(causal ordering, acknowledgements, missing message detection), and [WAKU-API](/standards/application/waku-api.md) provides the transport layer, there is a need for an opinionated, high-level API that makes these capabilities accessible and easy to use.